Copyright

 International

-In 1886, the Berne Convention for the Protection of Literary and Artistic Works was adopted.
-This has now been signed by 187 countries (as of 2019).
+In 1886, the Berner Convention for the Protection of Literary and Artistic Works was adopted.
+This has been signed by approximately 180 countries.
 The guiding principle in this regard is that the origin of your copyrights is in the country where you first published your work.
 If you want to exploit your work abroad, you have to deal with the legislation and regulations that apply there.
 These are other agreements and remunerations than those which you would be entitled to in the Netherlands.
 New rules are being worked out in the European Union in order to further reduce the differences between copyrights within the member states.
 Dutch copyright organisations often have contacts with sister organisations in other countries and can help you on your way and provide information.

 Sociocultural levy